 All Marin FC Coaches and Staff are vaccinated.

-Vaccination remains the single best precaution and safeguard available.
-Currently approved for persons 13 years of age and older, this leaves many of our players ineligible making it even more crucial that those eligible get vaccinated including booster doses when available.
+Vaccination, including boosters, remains the single best precaution and safeguard available.
+Currently approved for persons 5 years of age and older, this makes virtually all of our players eligible.

 We STRONGLY urge all persons to get vaccinated.